bootdotdev/blog/content/javascript/c-sharp-vs-javascript.md

   - /img/800/JavaScript-vs-C-Sharp-min.png
 ---

-JavaScript (JS), once regarded as simply a “glue language”, has gone on to become [the most popular programming language](https://www.statista.com/statistics/793628/worldwide-developer-survey-most-used-languages/) in the world.
+JavaScript (JS), once regarded as simply a "glue language", has gone on to become [the most popular programming language](https://www.statista.com/statistics/793628/worldwide-developer-survey-most-used-languages/) in the world.

 First appearing in 1995, JavaScript is a high-level, dynamically typed, multiparadigm scripting language that also functions as an object-oriented programming language.